sandstorm/Sandstorm.CookiePunch/README.md

 }
 ```

-Open the console of your browser inspector an type `klaro.show()`.
+Open the console of your browser inspector and type `klaro.show()`.
 Make sure all switches are turned off and reload your page again.

 As the default behaviour we will block all iframes and scripts.
 This way nothing slips through e.g. when you install a new plugin.
-As a developper you should allways check if can trust the markup added by a plugin.
+As a developer you should allways check if can trust the markup added by a plugin.

-Don't worry, we provide some tools to make it easiert for you to configure ;)
+Don't worry, we provide some tools to make it easier for you to configure ;)

 Now that your page probably looks broken, let's try to fix it ;)